jmersonuo/jmersonuo.github.io/Activities/MapDataVisualization.md

 To make your map reflect the temperature visually, you will need to flip the colors.

-5. To flip the colors, click the down arrow button, named **Reverse Palette Order**.
+5. To flip the colors, click the u-turn arrow button, named **Reverse Palette Order**.
      - The button name will appear when you hover over the button.
 6. If you want to experiment with additional styling options for your choropleth map, adjust the following settings in the component controls:
      - To add more stops to your color palette, click **+ Add stop** and enter a value.